colbsa/UnamiLodge.org/about-calendar.md

   </table>
 </div>

-Unami Lodge also makes available a [long range calendar](/files/UnamiLodgeCalendar_2025-2028.pdf){:target="_blank"} [*Updated: November 5, 2024*].
+Unami Lodge also makes available a [long range calendar](/files/UnamiLodgeCalendar_2025-2028.pdf){:target="_blank"} [*Updated: May 12, 2025*].
 Please note that dates and locations listed in the long range calendar are subject to change.